-Vol Dining will be open for the fall semester with protective measures in place to make the experience convenient, enjoyable, and safe.
+Vol Dining is open with protective measures in place to make the experience convenient, enjoyable, and safe.

 Students will have plenty of ways to experience campus life while following health and safety guidelines.

 Vaccination requirements apply to all campuses and institutes in the UT System and are established to protect the health and safety of the university community.

 Students, faculty, and staff who self-isolate need to complete a self-isolation form.

 Guided by expertise from public health officials and the CDC, university staff responds quickly to reports related to COVID-19 on campus.

 To slow the spread of COVID-19, students, faculty, and staff must wear face coverings on campus.

 Social distancing means keeping space—about six feet—from other people as much as possible.

 University Housing will communicate directly with students about move-in, logistical information, and expectations.